Guidance

 Pregnancy and the unborn child

-There is limited data available on the effects of exposure to acetonitrile during pregnancy.
+There are limited data available on the effects of exposure to acetonitrile during pregnancy.
 Therefore, is not possible to draw any definitive conclusions.
 Effects on the unborn child are more likely to occur at levels that harm the mother.

 Children